SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 Join the SES

-SES volunteers come from many walks of life, backgrounds and professions.
-In fact, the main thing SES volunteers have in common is a desire to make a contribution within their community.
+SES Volunteers come from diverse backgrounds and professions.
+The main thing SES volunteers have in common is a desire to contribute to their community

 SES volunteers make themselves available to respond to emergencies when required, depending on their individual skills and training.